dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/config.md

 </Tabs>

-The `config` property allows you to configure resources at the same time you're defining properties in yaml files.
+The `config` property allows you to configure resources at the same time you're defining properties in YAML files.